FirstLegoLeague/launcher/docs/userguide.md

 Launcher Home Screen

 ### Home
-The home screen is used to launch the various modules in the browser.
+The `Home` screen is used to launch the various modules in the browser.
-For example, click the Clock (timer) link to open the Timer.
+For example, click the `Clock` (timer) link to open the `Timer`.
 You can also press the `copy` button to copy the link address, and then paste it into the browser address bar.
 Do this if your default browser is not Chrome.
 ### Settings
-Module configuration is accessed through the Settings screen.
+Module configuration is accessed through the `Settings` screen.

 <img src="settings.png" style="width:75%">